 MODIFICATIONS TO SYLLABUS: I expect to survey the class early on and based on your backgrounds and interests, we may alter the topics significantly.
 In that case I will redo this document.
 I fully expect there to be minor changes.
 The early part is much too fast.
+Some later topics are likely not covered.
 I truly welcome your input on topics - this is a great opportunity to explore things you wish to learn.